|Nutrition Facts (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Keto stuffing is a savory low-carb version of the classic Thanksgiving side dish made using a batch of quick and easy keto cornbread.
 Typical stuffing is made using a loaf of bread, making it especially high in carbs and less than keto-friendly.
-This recipe tastes just like your favorite cornbread stuffing, so you can enjoy Thanksgiving this year without sacrificing flavor or throwing your diet out the window.
+This recipe starts with homemade keto cornbread that uses almond and coconut flours, and it tastes just like your favorite cornbread stuffing.
+You can enjoy it with your Thanksgiving dinner without sacrificing flavor or throwing your diet out the window.

 Don’t skip on toasting the bread cubes.
 The less moisture they have, the more moisture they will absorb from the broth and seasoning, resulting in great texture and flavor.
 After the cornbread is tossed with the other ingredients, the stuffing can be covered and stashed in the fridge until you're ready to bake.
 Make-ahead dishes like this will give you some flexibility during a busy day of cooking.

 "While the recipe does require a few steps and takes some time, it’s straightforward and a good make-ahead option.
 The keto cornbread whips up in no time; just let it cool before cubing.
 With the fresh veggies, sage, and parsley, the taste is so close to traditional stuffing that no one will know the difference!" —Colleen Graham

 1 batch keto cornbread, cubed (about 4 cups)

 4 ounces (1/2 cup) salted butter